Hurdles to Overcome as a Divorce Client

 - Exploring and maintaining family relationships: In addition to issues surrounding finance, property, and the family business, many divorce clients begin their separation with a lack of knowledge of the journey ahead.
 Calming family dynamics during negotiations focusing on parenting rights, financial support, and disposing of sentimental assets is best handled in the private collaborative or mediation process.
 The shared intent to develop a mutually beneficial solution also means reduced acrimony.

 - Time management: Handling conflicting schedules with business operations, four-way settlement meetings, the kids’ different activities at different times and locations can be a lot to handle for divorcing family business parents.
 Preparation and planning can ensure that the right resources are delegated to their best use for family matters allowing ongoing business matters the due attention they require.

-- Intentionally using collaborative process or mediation: Keeping sensitive family matters out of court also keeps confidential business matters away from the public eye.
-The out of court processes of collaboration and mediation are not for everyone.
-Those who realize that full financial disclosure, facilitated consideration of difficult issues and the creative combining of favored elements helps separating spouses develop their ideal resolution.
+- Intentionally using a collaborative process or mediation: Keeping sensitive family matters out of court also keeps confidential business matters away from the public eye.
+The out of court processes of collaboration and mediation is not for everyone.
+Those who realize that full financial disclosure, facilitated consideration of difficult issues and the creative combining of favored elements helps to separate spouses develop their ideal resolution.
 With their dignity and privacy intact, these agreements are durable and help and support families through this transition.
 The collaborative approach and mediation require open cooperation and input from each party.

 - Develop a network of support in the business: Managing all facets of a divorce negotiation while handling crises at the shop can become overwhelming quickly.
 Productivity at work can be handled with support from your trusted colleagues and staff until the domestic contract is signed.